nazlialdogan11/CSC8015-Cybersecurity/README.md

 # ℹ About the Security Analysis Report

-The Security Analysis Report aims to provide the vulnerabilities within the system to ensure a secure system.
-With an adversarial mindset
+The Security Analysis Report aims to provide improvements on the vulnerabilities within the system to ensure a secure system.
+For this particular case, attacks were held with an adversarial mindset like that of a white hat hacker, presenting the findings via the documentation.

 # 🔖 Achievements